TIBCOSoftware/snappydata/docs/aqp.md

 !!!Note:
 	This is the beta version of the SDE feature which is still undergoing final testing before its official release.

+The following topics are covered in this section:

 * [Key Concepts](sde/key_concepts.md)